 Surrogacy laws ensure transparency and accountability by requiring legal agreements, financial disclosures, medical screenings, and oversight by regulatory bodies or professional associations to safeguard the interests of all parties involved and uphold ethical standards.

 Surrogacy laws vary widely across different jurisdictions, but they typically include several key provisions to ensure transparency and accountability in the surrogacy process.
-These provisions are designed to protect the rights and interests of all parties involved: the surrogate mother, the intended parents, and the child.
+These provisions are designed to protect the rights and interests of all parties involved: the surrogate, the intended parents, and the child.
 Here’s how surrogacy laws often work to ensure these principles:

 Legal Frameworks and Contracts